Barcelus/Rails_App_Tutorial/Rail-app-AWS-setup-tutorial.md

 ### To-do list

-Stworzyć VPC - to chyba nie jest potrzebne<br>
+Stworzyć VPC - (to chyba nie jest potrzebne)<br>

 Verify all this works to get Rails splash

+Rework:<br>
+All Ruby on Rails setup needs to be moved to section 3 (except NGINX) Then add "Repeat section 3.X-X on your EC2 instance" On section 5: repeat steps 3.Y-Y to launch and see your app

 Stylistyka:<br>
 + pozmieniać levele headerów